-UnitedHealthcare pays Network providers directly for your Covered Health Services.
+UnitedHealthcare pay Network providers directly for your Covered Health Services.
 If a Network provider bills you for any Covered Health Service, contact us.
-However, you are responsible for meeting any applicable deductible and for paying any required Copayments and Coinsurance to a Network provider at the time of service, or when you receive a bill from the provider.
+However, you are responsible for meeting any applicable deductible and for paying any required Coinsurance to a Network provider at the time of service, or when you receive a bill from the provider.